-- Use search engines such as Google or Google Scholar to search for terms or sentences that you believe are plagiarized. - Ask the student to describe how he or she researched the paper and, perhaps, to bring you their notes.

-- Without disclosing the student's identity, ask other GSIs in the same course if the paper looks familiar.
+- Use search engines such as Google or Google Scholar to search for terms or sentences that you believe are plagiarized.
+You may also try inputting sample prompts into ChatGPT and other AI tools to see similarities in the submitted work. - Ask the student to describe how he or she researched the paper and, perhaps, to bring you their notes. - Without disclosing the student's identity, ask other GSIs in the same course if the paper looks familiar.
 Sometimes two students will write a paper together and submit it to different GSIs. - Ask the instructor of the course if any of the material in the paper looks familiar.
 The instructor is likely to be acquainted with the secondary literature and recognize something you may not.